 1. Banking

-Any surplus compliance balance (mT CO2eq) can be banked as a compliance balance and carried forward to offset emissions in future periods.
+Any surplus compliance balance (mt CO2eq) can be banked as a compliance balance and carried forward to offset emissions in future periods.

 Commercial advantage: